Managing the Regulatory Burden

 - Cost-effective and easy way to upgrade applications

-According to Guillermo Benites, Vice President of Financial Services at United Data Technologies (UDT), “From a compliance perspective, just enabling the industry to have all these options changes everything.
+According to Guillermo Benites, Vice President of Financial Services at UDT (UDT), “From a compliance perspective, just enabling the industry to have all these options changes everything.
 These are incredible cloud reporting tools that can be used to present data in whatever format they want– whether that’s conforming to the Health Insurance Portability and Accountability Act (HIPAA), the General Data Protection Regulation (GDPR) or any of the other financial regulations.
 They offer something that’s so much more mature and developed than anything that was available before.”

 UDT has experience working with regulations and privacy issues, as well as migrating organizations to the cloud.